 (3) A person employed or engaged in the service of liquor on or from licensed premises (other than licensed premises under an occasional licence) is required to complete successfully, within 4 weeks after being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.

-(4) A person employed or engaged in the service of liquor on or from licensed premises under an occasional licence, where the anticipated number of patrons is greater than 300, is required to have completed successfully, within 6 months before being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.
+(4) A person employed or engaged in the service of liquor on or from licensed premises under an occasional licence, where the maximum number of patrons on any day of the period for which the licence is granted is greater than 300, is required to have completed successfully, within 6 months before being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.

 (4A) A person employed or engaged as a crowd controller in respect of licenced premises (other than licensed premises under an occasional licence) on or after 1 July 2018 is required to complete successfully, within 4 weeks after being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.

-(4B) A person employed or engaged as a crowd controller in respect of licenced premises under an occasional licence, where the anticipated number of patrons is greater than 300, on or after 1 July 2018 is required to have completed successfully, within 6 months before being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.
+(4B) A person employed or engaged as a crowd controller in respect of licenced premises under an occasional licence, where the maximum number of patrons on any day of the period for which the licence is granted is greater than 300, on or after 1 July 2018 is required to have completed successfully, within 6 months before being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.

 (4C) A person who completes a course of training or assessment approved for the purposes of subregulation (2), (3), (4), (4A) or (4B) is thereafter exempt from that subregulation.